-c) Experiments
+c.
+Experiments

-In order to assess the impact that the introduction of the SALLJEX dataset has on the analyses, the following experiments were performed, using CDAS1, CDAS2 and GDAS:
+To assess the impact that the introduction of the SALLJEX dataset has on the analyses, the following experiments were performed, using CDAS-1, CDAS-2, and GDAS:

-- 1) control runs without the SALLJEX data; - 2) runs only including RAOB data (CDAS1r, CDAS2r and GDASr); - runs including all SALLJEX upper-air data, RAOB and PIBAL (CDAS1rp, CDAS2rp and GDASrp); - 4) runs only including PIBAL in GDAS (GDASp).
+- 1) control runs without the SALLJEX data; - 2) runs only including raob data (CDAS-1r, CDAS-2r, and GDASr); - runs including all SALLJEX upper-air data, raob and PIBAL (CDAS-1rp, CDAS-2rp, and GDASrp); - 4) runs only including PIBAL in GDAS (GDASp).

-All the variables from the SALLJEX RAOB (meridional and zonal wind, specific humidity and temperature) and PIBAL (meridional and zonal wind) have been incorporated in the data assimilation systems.
+All of the variables from the SALLJEX raob (meridional and zonal wind, specific humidity, and temperature) and PIBAL (meridional and zonal wind) have been incorporated in the data assimilation systems.

-3. Regional Impact of SALLJEX
+3. Regional impact of SALLJEX

-The use of global reanalysis, which combines general circulation model (GCM) predictions with observations, is a powerful tool for understanding many climate and weather questions that would otherwise remain elusive because of the limited availability of the data over some regions.
-However, due to differences in data assimilation systems (models and assimilation techniques) there is a degree of uncertainty in the reanalyzed fields.
-An example of this uncertainty is pointed out in Fig. 2, which shows the low-level (850-hPa) vector wind over South America during the period 15 January-14 February 2003.
-The strength of the low-level flow east of the Andes mountains varies by up to 40% in the analyses, with CDAS2 (Fig. 2b) having the strongest jet and GDAS, the operational data assimilation system, having the weakest jet Fig. 2c).
-Figures 2d, 2e and 2f show the impact of including SALLJEX data in CDAS1, CDAS2 and GDAS, respectively.
-The influence of SALLJEX data is concentrated over the region where the RAOB and PIBAL observations were made (Fig. 1) and the global influence is close to zero outside of the region (not shown).
-The strength and location of the core of the low-level jet analyzed in the three systems, CDAS1rp, CDAS2rp and GDASrp (Figs. 2d, 2e and 2f), are in better agreement than in the control runs, CDAS1, CDAS2 and GDAS (Figs. 2a, 2b and 2c).
+Global reanalysis, which combines general circulation model predictions with observations, is a powerful tool for understanding many climate and weather questions that would otherwise remain elusive because of the limited availability of the data over some regions.
+However, owing to differences in data assimilation systems (models and assimilation techniques), there is a degree of uncertainty in the reanalyzed fields.
+An example of this uncertainty is pointed out in Fig. 2, which shows the low-level (850 hPa) vector wind over South America during the period 15 January-14 February 2003.
+The strength of the low-level flow east of the Andes Mountains varies by up to 40% in the analyses, with CDAS-2 (Fig. 2b) having the strongest jet and GDAS, the operational data assimilation system, having the weakest jet (Fig. 2c).
+Figures 2d, 2e, and 2f show the impact of including SALLJEX data in CDAS-1, CDAS-2, and GDAS, respectively.
+The influence of SALLJEX data is concentrated over the region where the raob and PIBAL observations were made (Fig. 1) and the global influence is close to zero outside of the region (not shown).
+The strength and location of the core of the low-level jet analyzed in the three systems, CDAS-1rp, CDAS-2rp, and GDASrp (Figs. 2d, 2e, and 2f), are in better agreement than in the control runs, CDAS-1, CDAS-2, and GDAS (Figs. 2a, 2b, and 2c).

-The results in Figs. 2d, 2e and 2f show that including the special RAOB and PIBAL observations does not appreciably affect the large-scale circulation pattern over the South American region.
-However, there is a discernable effect on the intensity of the northwesterly flow (LLJ) east of the Andes, with stronger winds in all cases where SALLJEX data have been included (right hand panels in
+The results in Figs. 2d, 2e, and 2f show that including the special raob and PIBAL observations does not appreciably affect the large-scale circulation pattern over the South American region.
+However, there is a discernable effect on the intensity of the northwesterly flow (LLJ) east of the Andes, with stronger winds in all cases where SALLJEX data have been included (right-hand panels in Fig. 2).
+There are also notable differences in the cross-jet structure between the higher-resolution GDAS analysis and the lower-resolution CDAS analyses.
+GDASrp (Fig. 2f) shows a narrower jet, with wind speeds greater than 8 m s-1, concentrated